Skip to main content

 1. When Step 5 is complete, a series of result graphs will display at the bottom of the screen.

 2. Using your industry knowledge and familiarity with the project, evaluate the results, ensuring they fit within established geological patterns and project specifics for informed decision-making.
+For more details on interpreting the results graphs, check out this article.

 3. Next, you can make adjustments to optimize how your prospectivity score results are clustered into defined exploration targets.
 The view panel will initially display targets based on the default parameters for the Target Threshold, Minimum Cluster Size, and Minimum Samples.